How to Unlock Excel File Free – Macro/XML

 Enjoy your unprotected sheet now.

-Is it a little difficult?
-If you think so, you also can recover Excel file password with third-party software, for example, Excel Password Genius.
+If you think they are difficult to do, recover Excel file password with third-party software, such as Excel Password Genius is much easier.
 It is aim at helping computer newbie to recover password in simplest way.
 What you should do is just two steps.
-Press Open button to import Excel file into software, and then Start to recover password.